 For about a year after leaving the agency, I did freelance business consulting and a little WordPress development.
 I’ve used WordPress (and before that, Moveable Type) for blogging and simple company sites.
-I worked with a number of clients on accounting, sales, and operational matters.
-I still own this business, but I currently do not have any clients.
+I have worked with a number of clients on accounting, sales, and operational matters.

 Partner Channel Management

 I sometimes joke that until I went to work at platform.sh, I’d never gotten a job with anyone without being their customer (i.e. giving them money) first.
 The first time I got an expense reimbursement draft from Liquid Web (Nexcess’ parent company), I thought it was a hosting bill and couldn’t understand why it was so high.
 But my time at Nexcess was great, because it pulled together all of the previous roles I’ve described above.
 I enjoyed being able to work with some of the greatest WordPress, WooCommerce, and Magento agencies out there and helping them go to market.

 As mentioned above, my current role is account management.
 I work with some of platform.sh’s largest accounts and work to ensure their growth and success, along with their customer success manager (CSM), technical account manager (TAM), leaders in support, the executive team, and others.